SDCEA Prioritizes Vegetation Management

 Safety and reliability

 Many outages on Sangre de Cristo Electric Association’s electric system are caused by trees in contact with our lines.
 Clearing our ROWs decreases the number of outages we have on our system.
 And, when an outage occurs, a cleared line allows better and safer access for our crews to respond to an outage and restore power quickly.
-Recently, a late summer snowstorm hit the area.
+In September 2020, a late summer snowstorm hit the area.
 The weight of the snow from the storm snapped trees and broke branches, which then fell on lines and other electrical equipment.
 The result was outages to 3,000 homes for hours during the storm.
 A power outage can be more than an inconvenience to those who depend on electricity to power medical equipment or need internet service to conduct business.

 All utilities are capital intensive and outages caused by storms can be costly repairs.
 Not only does SDCEA utilize our own resources during an outage, we may need to bring in an outside contractor to help restore power to all of our consumers.
 This equates to spending more dollars on repair that could be better spent improving SDCEA’s electrical system by rebuilding line and clearing vegetation.
 In working in the conditions such as those presented by the last storm, a whole host of hazardous situations occur, which could ultimately cause serious injury to our crews as well as to our consumers or those passing through our beautiful area.